 Apart from the park’s majestic natural beauty, guests can interact with the area’s rich Hawaiian cultural heritage.
 The Kipahulu area has been inhabited by native Hawaiians for hundreds of years.
 There are plenty of self-guided hikes along this remote stretch of coast, but the Kipahulu visitor center offers unique, ranger-led opportunities to learn about the land and its people.

 Wildlife in Haleakala National Park

 Non-native species introduced by white settlers have negatively impacted Hawaii’s biodiversity.
-As mentioned above, nene became locally extinct due to the impact of non-native predators like feral cats, rats and mongoose.
+As mentioned above, nene became locally extinct due to the impact of non-native predators like feral cats, rats, and mongoose.
 But an animal doesn’t have to be a carnivore to be a menace.
 Goats and pigs have destroyed native plant cover, causing erosion, and spread mosquito-borne diseases among Hawaii’s native species.
-Today, the park seeks to protect natural ecosystems by fencing off the park so that invasive species cannot intrude, but in many cases the damage has already been done.
+Today, the park seeks to protect natural ecosystems by fencing off the park so that invasive species cannot intrude, but in many cases, the damage has already been done.

-One bird that has felt the brunt of this ecological impact is the honeycreeper.
+One bird that has felt the brunt of this environmental impact is the honeycreeper.
 These birds, while related, display a diverse array of physical characteristics that are specialized to their niche habitats.
 For example, the i’iwi’s bill is specially adapted to draw nectar from certain kinds of flowers.

 History of Haleakala National Park